Skip to main content

 3. Confirm response with type: "chastify:ext:resp" and ok: true.

-4. Test state persistence with state.put then state.get.
+4. Test state reads with state.get.

 5. Add auto-resize + theme support so the iframe behaves correctly in UI.